hashgit/mood-api/README.md

 The application stores all data in Mongodb is required in the test to use a nosql database.
 The only reason to chose mongo is that heroku provides a free instance of it.

+The timestamp property is not indexed in mongodb hence the start date and end date filter is not the most efficient one.
+A simple index can be added using the statement if required.

+db.collection(COLLECTION_NAME).create_index({ timestamp: 1 });

 # tests

 The service and repo layer has been thoroughly tested in the provided unit tests.
 The